alf808/neo-depot/README.md

 - On 2037-10-15 18:31, '1036 (Ganymed)' approaches Earth at a distance of 0.47 au and a velocity of 18.68 km/s.
 ```

-Don't forget that you can use the `interactive` subcommand to repeatedly `inspect` NEOs without having to reload the database each time!

 ### Task 3: Query close approaches with user-specified criteria.

-Woohoo!
-You're making real progress.
 We can extract data from structured files, create `NearEarthObject` and `CloseApproach` instances to represent that data, and capture the data in an `NEODatabase`.
 Now, we'll provide the ability to query the data set of close approaches for a limited size stream of matching results.

 We'll split this task up into a few steps: